Macaron: Method

-There are two main methods for making a macaron – the method using French meringue and the one using Italian meringue (also originated in France despite its name).
+There are two main methods for making a macaron – using either French or Italian meringue (which also originated in France despite its name).

-In the French meringue method, egg whites are whisked until stiff-peaked meringue forms.
+In the French method, egg whites are whisked until stiff-peaked meringue forms.
 From there, sifted, ground almonds and powdered sugar are folded in slowly until the desired consistency is reached.
 This process of knocking out air and folding is called macaronage.

-The method with Italian meringue involves whisking the egg whites with a hot sugar syrup to form a meringue.
-Sifted almonds and icing sugar are also mixed with raw egg whites to form a paste.
+In the Italian, egg whites are whisked with hot sugar syrup to form a meringue.
+Sifted almonds and icing sugar are separately mixed with raw egg whites to form a paste.
 The meringue and almond paste are mixed together to form the macaron mixture.
 This method is often deemed more structurally sound yet also sweeter and also requires a candy thermometer for the sugar syrup.

-The vegan variation involves the use of aquafaba in place of egg white, and the butter is substituted as well.
+A vegan variation involves the use of aquafaba in place of egg white.
 All other ingredients are essentially the same.

 Either Italian or French meringue can be combined with ground almonds.

-A macaron is made by combining icing sugar and ground almonds into a fine mixture.
-In a separate bowl, egg whites are beaten to a meringue-like consistency.
 The two elements are then folded together until they are the consistency of "shaving foam", and then are piped, left to form a skin, and baked.
 Sometimes, a filling is added.